jonduan/proposal/_posts/2016-12-16-solar-energy.md

 #### Introduction to Solar Power

-0.8% solar  CF 15%, faster than projection due to China
+0.8% solar  CF 15%, faster than projection due to China, miracle

 3% wind, stage